Share this article

 In this article we break down the key information around Australia’s climate disclosures policy.

-Who will be required to report?
+Who will be required to report to the ASRS?

 Large entities that are required to report under Chapter 2M of the Corporations Act 2001 (Cth) (Corporations Act) will be required to publish climate-related disclosures depending on which group they fall under.